Westerly is published twice a year in July and November.

 - Multiple works by same author, include abbreviated title

-- Multiple authors, include only first author and ‘et al.’
+- Three or more authors from one source, include only first author and ‘et al.’